The Setup tab is where you define your company.

 There are two sub-tabs here.

 - The first is your User list.
-This will likely only have one or two names when you first log in.
+You will likely only have one or two names when you first log in.
 We set those up for you when we configured your software.
 But as you add users, you’ll be able to click on the name to edit their settings.

 - User Keys is where the unused keys reside.